Bahl-Aryan/Nussinov_Zuker/documents/proposal.md

 @param dpTable -- this is the dynamic programming table that will hold all the maximum scores at given indices
 @return -- an int describing the max score between these indices
 ```
 This helper function will determine the maximum score at two indices by taking in two "int" params for the indices, the RNA sequence to be analyzed, and the dynamic programming table that will be filled in.
 The maximum score is returned by finding the maximum score between all the possible subsequences between the given indices through the dynamic table.
+Our proposed tests (1 and 2) check to see if this function correctly determines the calculated score at a given index with two different RNA strand inputs.
+Test 1 checks this condition on the pre-determined table, while Test 2 tests this function on the resulting table.
+Together, if the function passes, we can be sure the function is implemented correctly.

 2. `std::vector<std::vector<int>> createDPTable(std::string rnaStrand)`
 ```
 @param rnaStrand -- the string representation of the RNA sequence to be analyzed
 @return -- a table created as a std::vector<std::vector<int>> that logs all the maximum scores
 ```
 This is the main dynamic programming function that calls the helper "calculateScore" method at every pair of indices.
 Storing the maximum scores allows for easy access to previously calculated scores, instead of having to recalculate them every iteration.
 This function will first initialize the entire NxN "matrix" (where N is the length of the passed rnaStrand) with 0s, and will then fill the matrix in a diagonal manner.
-The first two test cases implemented check to see if the "calculateScore" and "createDPTable" are correctly implemented by checking to see if the final score is as expected, along with the formed DP Table.
+The first two test cases implemented check to see if the "createDPTable" is correctly implemented by checking to see if the final score is as expected, along with the comparing the created DP Table.
+The tables are created through various RNA strand lengths, so passing both cases indicates that the table contains the right maximum score while also being populated correctly.

 3. `std::string traceback(int start, int end, std::vector<std::vector<int>> dpTable, std::string rnaStrand)`
 ```